tomasbal/personal-website/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
-  - HTML & (S)CSS
+  - AWS & Azure Cloud
+  - System Architecture
-  - Shopify Development
+  - Cloud Infrastructure
-  - React
+  - Microservices
-  - Node.js
+  - Kubernetes & Docker
-  - Next.js
+  - Serverless Computing
-  - Gatsby.js
+  - Infrastructure as Code
+  - API Design & Integration
-  - MongoDB
+  - Security Architecture
-  - WordPress
+  - DevOps & CI/CD
-  - WooCommerce
+  - Performance Optimization
-  - PHP
+  - Disaster Recovery
 ---

 Hello!
-I'm Tomislav, a software engineer based in North Macedonia.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I'm Tomislav, a Solutions Architect with a passion for elegant system design and cloud technologies.

+I find joy in the craft of architecture - taking complex problems and creating clear, resilient systems.
+Throughout my career, I've had the opportunity to work on fascinating technical challenges across various domains.
+What excites me most is designing solutions that are not only technically sound but also adaptable and forward-thinking.
+I'm particularly interested in cloud-native approaches that balance performance, security, and sustainability.

-Here are a few technologies I've been working with recently:
+Some technologies I enjoy working with include: